-Something to consider:Spend 10 minutes driving a Bendy Bus and have 20 minutes behind the wheel of a classic Routemaster.
+Try this one:Spend 10 minutes driving a Bendy Bus and have 20 minutes behind the wheel of a classic Routemaster.

-A great idea:Want more time in the Routemaster?
+Food for thought:Want more time in the Routemaster?
 Spend 10 minutes driving a Bendy Bus and have half an hour driving the classic Routemaster.